ISISComputingGroup/kafka_dae_diagnostics/doc/architectural_decision_records/002_python_rust.md

 An analysis of count rates across all _existing_ instruments was done for MNeuData; many existing ISIS instruments {abbr}`regularly (99th percentile of runs recorded in journal)` have count rates between 1-5 MEvents/s, with higher peak count rates within a run and in exceptional setups.

-5 MEvents/s corresponds to approximately 320 MB/s (or 2.5 Gbit/s) of `ev44` messages.

 Discussion with DSG suggests that their side of the streaming setup (for example UDP to Kafka) has maximum throughput of around 8 Gbit/s *per WLSF module* - though this strongly depends on hardware specifications.